Planning your next face-to-face, fully virtual, or hybrid event? Then these top 10 must do’s, will help ensure you and your event come out on top.

 10. Measure success and ROI

-It doesn’t matter how good you think your event was; if you don’t assess how it met your goals or look at the ROI, you’ll never really know.
+It doesn’t matter how good you think your event was, if you can’t assess if it met your goals or evaluate the ROI, you’ll never really know.

 Has awareness of your strategy improved?
 Is morale better?
 Is customer satisfaction up?
 Are new employees staying longer?
 Has compliance improved?
-Are less sick days being taken?
-Is waste at an all-time low?
-Is quality at all all-time high?
+Are fewer sick days being taken?
+Is waste at an all-time low or quality at an all-time high?